The Queensland Sexual Assault Helpline

 Who is the Queensland Sexual Assault Helpline for?

-The Queensland Sexual Assault Helpline offers telephone support and counselling to people of any gender identify and age who have been sexually assaulted or abused.
+The Queensland Sexual Assault Helpline offers telephone support and counselling to any Queenslander who has, or thinks they may have been sexually assaulted or abused.
 It is also for those who are concerned someone they care about might have been assaulted or abused.

 What is Sexual Assault?